cockroachdb/docs/src/current/v23.1/connection-pooling.md

 Connection pooling can be a enabled as a feature of the driver, a separate library used in conjunction with a driver, a feature of an application server, or a proxy server that acts as a gateway to the database server.

-Creating the appropriate size pool of connections is critical to gaining maximum performance in an application.
-Too few connections in the pool will result in high latency as each operation waits for a connection to open up.
-But adding too many connections to the pool can also result in high latency as each connection thread is being run in parallel by the system.
-The time it takes for many threads to complete in parallel is typically higher than the time it takes a smaller number of threads to run sequentially.
+Sizing a connection pool is critical to maximizing application performance.
+Too few connections and the application will be blocked, waiting for the connection pool to establish a new connection, or for an existing connection to become available.
+Conversely, a connection pool with too many connections actively executing a query at the same time can also result in high latency as the cluster cycles through every connection concurrently, decreasing efficiency as the cluster incurs a cost every time it context-switches through every query.
+For example, the time it takes for many threads to complete many queries in parallel is typically higher than that for a smaller number of threads scaled to the number of available vCPUs or IOPs.

 {{site.data.alerts.callout_success}}
 To read more about connection pooling, see our [What is Connection Pooling, and Why Should You Care](https://www.cockroachlabs.com/blog/what-is-connection-pooling/) blog post.